 Pathways to Law 2014

-Mary grew up in Hackney, inner-city London.
-She is the first in her immediate family to graduate from university and is a strong advocate for social mobility and diversity.
-Mary graduated from the Pathways to Law Programme in 2014.
-Following this, she studied law at the University of Essex.
-In her third year of University, Mary studied abroad for a year at the Chinese University of Hong Kong.
+Mary grew up in Hackney, inner-city London and strongly advocates for social mobility and diversity.
+After graduating from the Pathways to Law Programme in 2014, she studied law at the University of Essex.
+In her third year of University, Mary studied abroad at the Chinese University of Hong Kong.
 Whilst in Hong Kong, she volunteered at a local primary school and participated in various projects.
-Upon her return, Mary sat as the BAME Officer for the Student’s Union to help cultivate better experiences and opportunities for students from ethnic minority backgrounds.
+Upon her return, Mary sat as the BAME Officer for the Students’ Union to help cultivate better experiences and opportunities for students from ethnic minority backgrounds.

-She also co-founded the University of Essex’s TEDx society that hosted the first-ever student-run TEDx Live event at the University.
-After graduating, Mary was fortunate to get a full scholarship from the Law Society’s Diversity Access Scheme and has completed the Legal Practice Course with a Master in Law Business and Management at The University of Law.
-She currently works as a Paralegal.
+She also co-founded the University of Essex TEDx Society, which hosted the University’s first-ever student-run TEDx Live event.
+After graduating, Mary was fortunate to get a full scholarship from the Law Society Diversity Access Scheme and has completed the Legal Practice Course with a Master in Law Business and Management at The University of Law.
+She currently works as a Trainee Solicitor.

 Ask me about…